International Board Certified Lactation Consultant

 Midwives provide clinical care for normal situations during pregnancy, birth and postpartum..
 Your MIdwife will help you get started and can help you with the first steps of improving things if you encounter challenges.
 However, sometimes difficulties extend beyond what a midwife can handle and you need the more specialized care of an IBCLC to get things on track.

 Your baby's doctor will make sure they are eating enough and can evaluate for medical problems, but unless they have taken specialized training, they won't be able to help you resolve complex feeding problems.
 Doctors who work in specialized breastfeeding clinics have additional training and can prescribe medications and perform procedures that are sometimes necessary to resolve feeding issues.
 In either case, an IBCLC is an important part of the team needed to help get things back on track.

 During pregnancy, birth, and postpartum, Doulas provide physical and emotional support. as well as general information.
 They can help you get started, understand what is normal and what is not and help you navigate the normal challenges of becoming a new parent.
 They do not provide a clinical care provider.
 They provide support in addition to the care you need from your Doctor, Midwife or IBCLC.

-These are individuals who have personal experience and have completed the training program of their respective organization.
-They are able to provide information and support to help you overcome minor challenges.
-They do not provide clinical care.
+La Leche League Leaders and Nourri-Source Marraines have personal experience and training help you through normal challenges.
+They do not provide clinical care or manage complex cases.
+They give you support in addition to your clinical follow-up.
 I encourage all my clients to get involved with their local community support group.
+Get in touch here: